 Call for proposals closed on Monday, November 6, 2017.
-Notifications of acceptance will be issued the week of December 18, 2017.
+Notifications of acceptance will be issued between December 20th - 21st, 2017.

 Remember to join our conference listserv so you can receive conference updates!